TWiStErRob/net.twisterrob.ghlint/README.md

 #### Renovate

-If you want to explicitly list the GH-Lint CLI version in your workflows, expand this:
+If you want to explicitly set the GH-Lint CLI version in your workflows, expand this:

 <details><summary>Custom Renovate ghlint upgrade rule</summary>